Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-10 Important Tips for Hiking With Small Dogs & What to Bring
+10 Vet-Approved Tips for Hiking With Small Dogs & What to Bring

 Hiking is an excellent opportunity to relax and enjoy nature, and it makes sense that you would want your dog to go on adventures with you.
 They’re great companions, and it’s inspiring to see little pups enjoy the sounds, smells, and sights of the outdoors.

 If you’re the owner of a small dog, you might be uncertain whether to take them on your hikes.
 But don’t worry!
 Despite their size, these canines can do just as well as the bigger dogs!
 However, to ensure a pleasant hike for you and your pet, there are a few things you need to do.
-These tips for hiking with small dogs will allow you and your pooch to have a fun and safer time together.
+These tips for hiking with small dogs will allow you and your pooch to have fun and safer time together.

-The 10 Tips for Hiking with Small Dogs
+The 10 Tips for Hiking With Small Dogs

 1. Make Sure Your Small Dog Is Suitable for Hiking

-Image By: BetterPhoto, Shutterstock
+Image Credit: BetterPhoto, Shutterstock

 2. Prepare Your Pet